The Best Savings Accounts in Kentucky for 2023

 On the other hand, many online banks have a robust, full-service website and mobile app, which can give you access to your money at any hour of the day or night.

-Customer service
+Customer Service

 Where Can You Open a Savings Account in Kentucky?

-Online banks
+Online Banks

 Some banks focus on one or two things, such as savings accounts or loans, while others offer a full range of financial products.
-Most online banks are just that — fully online — and everything you do is handled virtually, without ever speaking to a real person if you’d rather not.
+Most online banks are just that — entirely online — and everything you do is handled virtually, without ever speaking to a real person if you’d rather not.

 Online savings accounts often have higher savings APYs, lower fees, and more robust tools.
 However, they aren’t always full-service banks, nor do they usually have physical branches.